© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Maen Llwyd Standing Stones is a scheduled monument protected by Cadw under reference ME115.
 View the official record →

-Maen Llwyd Standing Stones is a Neolithic or Bronze Age standing stone monument located in Meirionnydd, Wales.
+Maen Llwyd Standing Stones is a prehistoric standing stone monument located in Meirionnydd, Wales, designated under Cadw reference SAM ME115.
 It is designated a Scheduled Ancient Monument by Cadw under reference ME115.

 Maen Llwyd Standing Stones dates from the prehistoric period, and is classified as a standing stone.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Maen Llwyd Standing Stones is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is ME115.